-Index Terms-differential, dynamics, electrical, equation, modeling, ordinary, system I. Introduction THIS this paper is intended to sum up the research done in order to understand the Dynamics in electrical systems and their underlying differential equations.
+Index Terms-differential, dynamics, electrical, equation, modeling, ordinary, system I. INTRODUCTION THIS this paper is intended to sum up the research done in order to understand the Dynamics in electrical systems and their underlying differential equations.
 June 03, 2015 II.
 DYNAMICAL SYSTEMS Dynamical systems are mathematical objects used to model physical phenomena whose state (or instantaneous description) changes over time.
 These models are used in financial and economic forecasting, environmental modeling, medical diagnosis, industrial equipment diagnosis, and a host of other applications.
 For the most part, applications fall into three broad categories: predictive (also referred to as generative), in which the objective is to predict future states of the system from observations of the past and present states of the system, diagnostic, in which the objective is to infer what possible past states of the system might have led to the present state of the system (or observations leading up to the present state), and, finally, applications in which the objective is neither to predict the future nor explain the past but rather to provide a theory for the physical phenomena.
 These three categories correspond roughly to the need to predict, explain, and understand physical phenomena.
 A. Differential Equations A differential equation is any equation which contains derivatives, either ordinary derivatives or partial derivatives.
+B. Direction Field Understanding direction fields (or slope fields) and what they tell us about a differential equation and its solution is important and can be introduced without any knowledge of how to solve a differential equation and so can be done before the getting to actually solving them.
+Next, since we need a differential equation to work with this is a good section to show you that differential equations occur naturally in many cases and how we get them.
 Almost every physical situation that occurs in nature can be described with an appropriate differential equation.
 The process of describing a physical situation with a differential equation is called modeling.
-Differential equations are generally concerned about three questions:
+We will be looking at modeling several times throughout this class.
+1 The direction fields are important because they can provide a sketch of solution, if exist, and a long term behavior - most of the time we are interested in general picture about what is happening, as the time passes.
+III.
+PERIODIC ORBITS A periodic orbit corresponds to a special type of solution for a dynamical system, namely one which repeats itself in time.
+A dynamical system exhibiting a stable periodic orbit is often called an oscillator.
+A. Limit Cycle A limit cycle is an isolated closed trajectory.
+Isolated means that neighboring trajectories are not closed - they spiral either towards or away from the limit cycle.
+The particle on the limit cycle, appears after one period on the exact same spot.
+Limit cycle appears on on a plane, opposed to a periodic orbit, that happens to be a vector.